samedhi/gaend/README.md

 ## Motivation

 Sometimes your data is actually pretty simple.
-* You want to Create, Read, Update, and Destroy entities using restful endpoints.
+* You want to Create, Read, Update, and Destroy entities using REST endpoints.
 * You want to do validation every time an entity is written.
 * You want to have up to date documentation of your endpoints.

-Sometimes, the `ndb.Model` class (`Alien` in the example above) contains enough information to do all of the above bullet points.
+Sometimes, the `ndb.Model` class (`Alien` in the example) contains enough information to do all of the above bullet points.
 Why spend time writing boilerplate code that can be inferred?
 Are we programmers or are we programmers?
 Automate all the things.

 ## Installation